-In May 2017, the IASB issued IFRS 17, "Insurance Contracts", which establishes the standards for the recognition, measurement, presentation and disclosure of insurance contracts.

-IFRS 17 replaces IFRS 4 which authorised companies to account for insurance contracts using national accounting standards, resulting in a multitude of different approaches.

-IFRS 17 solves the comparison problems created by IFRS 4 by requiring insurance contracts to be accounted for consistently, to the benefit of both investors and insurance companies.

-For insurance companies, bonds will be accounted for using current values, rather than historical cost.
-The information shall be updated regularly to provide more useful data to the users of the financial statements.
-IFRS 17 is effective for years starting on or after 1 January 2023.
-Based on the current commercial activities of the DB Group it is expected that IFRS 17 will not have a material impact on the companies of the Deutsche Bank Group.
+On 1 January 2023, the Group adopted IFRS 17, "Insurance Contracts", which establishes the standards for the recognition, measurement, presentation and disclosure of insurance contracts under the standard.
+IFRS 17 has replaced IFRS 4, which granted companies exemption from recognising insurance contracts in accordance with national accounting standards, resulting in a multitude of different approaches.
+IFRS 17 solves all comparison problems created by IFRS 4 by requiring all insurance contracts to be accounted for consistently, to the benefit of both investors and insurance companies.
+Insurance bonds will be accounted for using current values, rather than historical cost.
+The information will be updated regularly, providing more useful information to users of the financial statements.
+On the basis of the current commercial activities of the Group, IFRS 17 did not have a significant impact on the financial statements of Deutsche Bank S.p.A.
+Therefore, Deutsche Bank S.p.A. does not provide the disclosure relating to the transition pursuant to IFRS 17.

-In June 2020, the IASB issued amendments to IFRS 17 "Insurance Contracts" which address the implementation problems that were identified after the publication of IFRS 17 in 2017.
-The amendments are effective for annual periods starting on or after 1 January 2023 with early adoption permitted.

-In December 2021, the IASB issued amendments to IFRS 17 "Insurance Contracts", which is a limited amendment to the transition requirements of IFRS 17 for entities that apply IFRS 17 and IFRS 9 for the first time.
-The amendments (if adopted) will be effective from the first application of IFRS 17.
+On 1 January 2023, the Group also adopted amendments to IFRS 17 "Insurance Contracts" that (1) address concerns and implementation difficulties identified after the publication of IFRS 17 in 2017, and (2) minor changes to the transitional provisions of IFRS 17 for entities who apply IFRS 17 and IFRS 9 for the first time simultaneously.

+None of these amendments have a significant impact on the Consolidated Financial Statements of the DB Group or on Deutsche Bank S.p.A.